 Over the years, there have been many different types of Risperdal claims filed and several lawsuits have already been settled.
 Most recently in 2013, Johnson & Johnson subsidiary Janssen Pharmaceuticals settled for $2.2 billion in federal court for illegally marketing and promoting non FDA-approved uses (off-label) for Risperdal in children since the 1990s.
 Many state governments followed suit reaching similar settlements which also totaled almost $2 billion.

 Have Your Case Evaluated by a Qualified Risperdal ADHD Attorney

 Timely case evaluation and expert legal advice is critical in complex pharmaceutical litigation.
-If you or a loved one has experienced serious side effects from taking Risperdal, contact the skilled ADHD Risperdal attorneys at Slack & Davis today for a free and confidential consultation.
+If you or a loved one has experienced serious side effects from taking Risperdal, contact the skilled ADHD Risperdal attorneys at Slack Davis Sanger today for a free and confidential consultation.
 Our comprehensive team, which includes a full-time legal nurse consultant, provides highly effective counsel as well as compassionate patient-care expertise in enforcing your rights and recovering full compensation for your injuries.